chadwickbureau/chadwickbureau.github.io/doc/bioclusters.md

 title: Bioclusters: How the Register documents people's careers
 ---

+## Bioclusters: How the Register documents people's careers

 The objective of the Register is to organise data documenting people's careers in baseball.
 A central research question is how many people fall within the Register's scope, of having played, managed, or umpired in a